snorwin/powercoders/docs/pod.md

 === "Command Line Interface (CLI)"
     ### Create a Pod
+    !!! important
-    1. At the beginning of the exercise make sure that you are in your project context.
+        At the beginning of the exercise make sure that you are in your project context.
         ```
         oc project <project name>
         ```
         (replace `<projet name>` with the actual name of your own project)

-    2. Create a `Pod` definition file called `pod.yaml` using the `vi` editor with the following content:
+    1. Create a `Pod` definition file called `pod.yaml` using the `vi` editor with the following content:
         ```yaml
         apiVersion: v1
         kind: Pod